AirbusDefenceAndSpace/pesto/pesto-cli/docs/tutorial_pytorch.md

 └── setup.py
 ```

-You can recognize a python package with a package named `algorithm`, a module `algorithm.process`.
+You can recognize a python package with a package named `algorithm` and a module `algorithm.process`.
 The main processing is defined here (in Python and using your custom libraries if you want to do so)

 The folder `pesto` includes the necessary resources to build the docker image containing the service: